Review

 Best use

-SUEDE-M and SUEDE-DIY; sole restoration and conversion for indoor wood floors
+SUEDE-M (pre-cut) and SUEDE-DIY (cut-to-fit) for indoor wood floors

 Price signal